 It’s a hard truth: Scholarship practices have not kept pace with what students need today.
 Many scholarships are merit-based, in effect serving as a well-deserved reward for students who have excelled in high school—regardless of whether or not these young people and their families have financial need.
 But research shows that need-based scholarships effectively boost college enrollment among low-income students, providing incentive that contributes to student persistence and success in postsecondary education.

-Through Community Philanthropy for Student Success, we partner with community foundations to create long-term, sustainable funding for need-based scholarships to help more young people succeed.
 This initiative advances our focus on Successful Transitions and Regional Partnerships.
 (Read more about these strategy elements.)

 The goal of Community Philanthropy for Student Success is to increase college attainment in regions with large numbers of low-income youth.
 Participating community foundations seek to: